rocky/python-xdis/README.rst

 *pydisasm* will show disassembly output using Python 3.6 disassembly conventions.

-Also, if you need to modfiy and write bytecode, the routines here can be of help.
+Also, if you need to modify and write bytecode, the routines here can be of help.
 There are routines to pack and unpack the read-only tuples in Python's Code type.
 For interoperability between Python 2 and 3 we provide our own versions of the Code type, and we provide routines to